-Evamist is our patented estradiol spray being developed for the treatment of vasomotor symptoms associated with menopause.
-Vasomotor symptoms such as hot flashes and vaginal atrophy are reported to be among the most common medical complaints of women going through menopause.
-Evamist uses our proprietary, metered-dose transdermal spray, or MDTS, applicator that delivers a precise amount of estradiol to the skin.
+EvaMist is our patent protected, estradiol spray investigational product candidate being developed for the treatment of vasomotor symptoms associated with menopause.
+Vasomotor symptoms (hot flashes) are reported to be among the most common medical complaints of women going through menopause.
+EvaMist uses our proprietary, metered-dose transdermal spray, or MDTS, applicator that delivers a precise amount of estradiol to the skin.
 We believe that the MDTS technology has significant advantages over patches and gels.
 The applied dose dries in approximately 60 seconds.
 It is not messy.
 It is easy to apply, is invisible, and does not wash off when dry.
-We licensed the U.S. rights for this product from Acrux Limited ("Acrux") in 2004.
+We licensed the U.S. rights for this product from Acrux Limited

+("Acrux") in 2004.
 Acrux's early studies have demonstrated that the Estradiol-MDTS system delivers sustained levels of estradiol to women over a 24-hour period.

-In December 2004, we initiated our Phase 3 study of Evamist in the United States, under an SPA with the FDA to evaluate its safety and efficacy in menopausal women suffering from vasomotor symptoms, the primary endpoints were to assess the decrease in the frequency and severity of hot flashes at 4 and 12 weeks of treatment.
-In May 2006, we announced positive results from this pivotal Phase 3 clinical trial of Evamist.
+In December 2004, we initiated our Phase 3 study of EvaMist in the United States, under an SPA with the FDA to evaluate its safety and efficacy in menopausal women suffering from vasomotor symptoms.
+The primary endpoints were to assess the decrease in the frequency and severity of hot flashes at 4 and 12 weeks of treatment.
+In May 2006, we announced positive results from this pivotal Phase 3 clinical trial of EvaMist.
 The study showed a statistically significant reduction in the number and severity of moderate and severe hot flashes.
-We anticipate submitting the New Drug Application (NDA) for Evamist in the second half of 2006.
-Upon the submission of this NDA, a \$1.0 million milestone payment will be due to Acrux under the terms of our licensing agreement.
+We submitted the New Drug Application (NDA) for EvaMist to the FDA in the third quarter of 2006.
+We made a \$1.0 million clinical development milestone payment to Acrux in October 2006 under the terms of our licensing agreement, related to the submission of the NDA for EvaMist.